 Exoverse is the comic-styled follow-up to the 2014 FPS Wrack, and keeps everything that made it great – like the Borderlands-esque art style, characters, universe... and action!Exoverse incorporates these elements into an all-new game with a great idea nobody's thought to do... until now!

 Exoverse is a tower defense game.
 What does this mean, exactly?
 It means you're defending the Beacon Imperium against waves of enemies hellbent on destroying it... and you!
 Use your weapons to drive them back, and place towers and traps to make their lives miserable.

 The best part though is that the game is procedurally generated.
 Never will you succumb to the boredom of playing the same thing over and over again.
 Each world has its own unique challenges, and each run has its own highlights and pitfalls thanks to roguelike elements.

 Meet Wrack: Exoverse

-Here's the trailer for Wrack: Exoverse - now available in Steam Early Access!
+Here's the trailer for Wrack: Exoverse - leaving Early Access on Sept.
+10th!